 Skillet Sweet Potato Casserole

-- Preheat the oven to 375° F.
+- Heat the oven to 350° F (175°C).

 - Cut off the ends of the sweet potatoes.
 Discard.
-Using a mandoline, slice the sweet potatoes in ⅛" pieces.
-Arrange in a 12" cast iron skillet.
+Slice the sweet potatoes into ⅛" thick pieces using a mandoline slicer.
+Set aside.